raojay7/raojay7.github.io/_pages/about.md

   *CIKM 2021*

-# Supervised Published Papers
-- What is the limitation of multimodal llms? a deeper look into multimodal llms through prompt probing.
-IPM 2023.
-- Harnessing the Power of Prompt Experts: Efficient Knowledge Distillation for Enhanced Language Understanding.
-ECML-PKDD 2024.
-- MDIT-Bench: Evaluating the Dual-Implicit Toxicity in Large Multimodal Models.
-ACL 2025.

 # Preprints
 - Exploring and Enhancing the Transfer of Distribution in Knowledge Distillation for Autoregressive Language Models.
 2024.
 - Dynamic Sampling that Adapts: Iterative DPO for Self-Aware Mathematical Reasoning.
 2025.